Starting Your Career in Industrial Automation

 4. Knowledge of Codes, Standards, and Regulations

 Highlight your familiarity with relevant codes, standards, regional regulations, and normative references within the automation field.
-Demonstrate your understanding by specially mentioning which standards you have knowledge of.
+Demonstrate your understanding by mentioning which standards you are knowledgeable about.

 5. Integration of Vendor Equipment